AssistiveRoboticsUNH/smart-home-2/README.md

 ```

 # Manual Intervention Protocol for Docking Failures
-If the robot fails to dock more than 3 times, it will:
+If the robot fails to dock more than 3 times, it will enter runstop mode, call caregiver and notify on discord that the robot failed to dock 3 times asking for intervention.

-## Enter runstop mode.

 ## Manual Intervention Protocol for Docking Failures